dcode/CTFd-Podman-Challenges/README.md

 ## Features

-* Allows players to create their own docker container for docker challenges.
+* Allows players to create their own podman container for podman challenges.
 * 5 minute revert timer.
 * 2 hour stale container nuke.
-* Status panel for Admins to manage docker containers currently active.
+* Status panel for Admins to manage podman containers currently active.
-* Support for client side validation TLS docker api connections (HIGHLY RECOMMENDED).
+* Support for client side validation TLS podman api connections (HIGHLY RECOMMENDED).
-* Docker container kill on solve.
+* Podman container kill on solve.
 * (Mostly) Seamless integration with CTFd.
 * **Untested**: _Should_ be able to seamlessly integrate with other challenge types.

 ## Installation / Configuration

 * Make the above required code change in CTFd 2.3.3 (`get_configurable_plugins`).
-* Drop the folder `docker_challenges` into `CTFd/CTFd/plugins` (Exactly this name).
+* Drop the folder `podman_challenges` into `CTFd/CTFd/plugins` (Exactly this name).
 * Restart CTFd.
-* Navigate to `/admin/docker_config`.
+* Navigate to `/admin/podman_config`.
 Add your configuration information.
 Click Submit.
 * Add your required repositories for this CTF.
 You can select multiple by holding CTRL when clicking.
 Click Submit.
-* Click Challenges, Select `docker` for challenge type.
-Create a challenge as normal, but select the correct docker tag for this challenge.
+* Click Challenges, Select `podman` for challenge type.
+Create a challenge as normal, but select the correct podman tag for this challenge.
-* Double check the front end shows "Start Docker Instance" on the challenge.
+* Double check the front end shows "Start Podman Instance" on the challenge.
-* Confirm users are able to start/revert and access docker challenges.
+* Confirm users are able to start/revert and access podman challenges.
 * Host an awesome CTF!

 ### Update: 20210206